Do you identify as a leader?

 What’s more, according to John Maxwell, this leadership is defined as influence.
 It’s as simple as that.
 Whenever you influence someone to act in a certain way you are leading them.
 We all have some amount of influence over someone else, no matter how small, and that means we are all leaders.Leadership is influence. - John Maxwell Click To Tweet

-With this revelation of thought, the question we need to ask ourselves is not “am I a leader?” but rather, “what kind of leader am I?”
+With this revelation, the question we need to ask ourselves is not “am I a leader?” but rather, “what kind of leader am I?”

 The Leadership Conversation